daniamorimdesa/CoffeeTime-SmartCoffeeMachine/README.md

 ---

 ## Complete Documentation
-Detailed project documentation is available in the following PDF:
+Detailed project documentation is available in the following PDF: _(work in progress)_

 ---